Cho-Sungmin/RemoteControlProject/README.md

 # Version Information
   ▶ v1.x.x is based on udp protocol.
 It includes udp server and 2 clients.<br><br>
   ▶ v2.0.0 has different sever which is based on IOCP.<br><br>
-  Actually, I know that IOCP is not appropriate for p2p but, I just wanna implement the server using it.<br>
+  Actually, I know that IOCP is not appropriate for p2p and udp but, I just wanna implement the server using it.<br>
-  And it support relay mode so, I think, in this case, it's quite meaningful.<br>

 # What I've learned